nickwells/utilities/gosh/_gosh.NOTES.md

-You can skip the formatting stage by passing the dont\-format parameter\.
-This makes your script run a little faster and, more importantly, removes the dependency on additional commands \(like gofmt or goimports\)\.
-If you do skip formatting though you will need to provide the packages to be imported through import parameters\.
+You can skip the stage where import statements are populated by passing the dont\-populate\-imports parameter\.
+This makes your script run a little faster and, more importantly, removes the dependency on additional commands \(like gopls or goimports\)\.
+If you skip import generation you will need to provide the packages to be imported through import parameters\.